June 3 2025

 To apply for a BVB, you must:

-1. Hold a current Bridging Visa A (BVA) or another eligible bridging visa.
+1. Hold a current Bridging visa A (BVA) or another eligible bridging visa.

 2. Have a pending substantive visa application submitted while in Australia.